 7. Time to sales: buyers set the pace

 Although closing deals promptly might be your desire, it’s crucial to acknowledge that buyers hold the reins when it comes to the timeline.
 Even if buyers express interest in collaborating with your company, it may take time for them to place initial orders.
 Pressuring buyers is counterproductive, as it diminishes the likelihood of successful deal closures.
 Pushing too hard can have an adverse effect on your chances of reaching favorable agreements.

 8. Sales are not the first, but the final result

 In the journey of export development, there are crucial milestones to achieve even before making the first sale.
 Gathering buyer data, establishing brand awareness, and gaining market insights are all valuable outcomes that deserve proper evaluation.
 These accomplishments lay the foundation for successful exports and provide essential knowledge and information to guide further actions.
 Rather than solely focusing on immediate sales, it is essential to recognize the significance and value of these achievements.

 In the pursuit of export development, it’s inevitable to encounter failures along the way.
 Rather than becoming disheartened, view these setbacks as opportunities for growth.
-Use them as valuable feedback to enhance your proposition and overall competitiveness.
-Embrace a learning mindset and keep moving forward with resilience.
+Use valuable feedback to enhance your proposition and overall competitiveness.
 One of the most common reasons companies fail in their export endeavors is due to premature surrender.
 Remember that success in exports often requires persistence and determination.
 By learning from failures and continuously refining your approach, you increase the chances of achieving your export goals and establishing a strong global presence.